node-formidable/formidable/Readme.md

 ```javascript
 form.multiples = false;
 ```
 If this option is enabled, when you call `form.parse`, the `files` argument will contain arrays of files for inputs which submit multiple files using the HTML5 `multiple` attribute.
+Also, the `fields` argument will contain arrays of values for fields that have names ending with '[]'.
+That's basic support, better support should be implemented (ref: [#386](https://github.com/node-formidable/node-formidable/issues/386))

 ```javascript
 form.bytesReceived